ujwal98/Fault_detection/README.md

 # Model
 In this code, we make use of GaussianNb and DecisionTreeClassifier to create three Simple Machine Learning models to solve the above mentioned problems.
-We are using DecisionTreeClassifier for fault_classification and fault_isolation as they are multi-class classification problems and looking at the data we can say that a tree is better  suited for these problems as the current in a branch changes drastically when a fault.
+We are using DecisionTreeClassifier for fault_classification and fault_isolation as they are multi-class classification problems and looking at the data we can say that a tree is better  suited for these problems as the current in a branch changes drastically when a fault occurs.
 So, DecsionTreeClassifier would provide a better chance to obtain an accuracy score of 1.0 or closer  to 1.0